tsahota/tidyproject/README.md

 preview("nameofscript.R")
 ```

-copy code into your project "Scripts" directory with:
+copy code into your project "Scripts" subdirectory with:

 ```R
 copy_script("nameofscript.R")
 ```

-copy other files into other subdirectories with:
+copy other types of files into other subdirectories (e.g. "Models") with:

 ```R
 copy_file("stantemplate.stan","Models")